vicw0ng-hk/STA-20-2/code-server.md

 When there is an update, it will prompt you with the message.
 Or, you could also take notice of the development of code-server yourself, watching their repo.

-Because the app is a few hundred MB, and you only have 5G disk quota on academy, you need to delete the old version's file when install the new version.
+Because the app is a few hundred MB, and you only have a 5GB disk quota on academy, you need to delete the old version when installing the new version.

 Differences to initial install: